ietf-rats/draft-birkholz-rats-uccs/draft-birkholz-rats-uccs.md

 The security considerations of {{-cbor}} and {{-cwt}} apply.

-{#secchan} discusses security considerations for Secure Channels, in which UCCS might be used.
+{{secchan}} discusses security considerations for Secure Channels, in which UCCS might be used.
 This documents provides the CBOR tag definition for UCCS and a discussion on security consideration for the use of UCCS in
 Remote ATtestation procedureS (RATS).
 Uses of UCCS outside the scope of RATS are not covered by this document.
 The UCCS specification - and the